-June 2021 update: re-reading this item in Salut!
-Live's Song of the Day series from just short of 10 years ago, I am struck by a phrase I used to describe the why the rationale for the Northern Ireland peace process seemed so compelling ... 'in the context of Europe'.
+June 2021/July 2022 updates: re-reading this item first published in Salut!
+Live's Song of the Day series 10 or 11 years ago, I am struck by a phrase I used to describe why the rationale for the Northern Ireland peace process seemed so compelling ... 'in the context of Europe'.

 That was then.
 Now we have Brexit, which has introduced new and enhanced tensions just as was reasonably predicted.
-Naturally, and according to plan, the reprehensible Boris-Frost response is to blame the EU for 'our' decision to abandon the EU just as a disgruntled golf club member blames the club if his stroppy refusal to renew stops him playing there.
+Naturally, and according to plan, the reprehensible Boris-Frost-Tory response is to blame the EU for 'our' decision to abandon the EU just as a disgruntled golf club member blames the club if his stroppy refusal to renew his subscription stops him playing there.

 A grim and ultimately pointless return to violence by a few disaffected republicans, the sort of people who thought the Omagh bombing was a good thing, has threatened to send Northern Ireland back towards the rotten times its people endured for 30 years before the Anglo-Irish agreement brought a flawed peace.